Grateful Residents Wait Hours At Free Thanksgiving Turkey Giveaways In Miami

 MIAMI (CBSMiami) – The coronavirus pandemic has led to an unusually high demand for food.
-With so many people out of work, long lines around food distribution sites are always long including free Thanksgiving turkey giveaways at half a dozen sites on Monday.
+With so many people out of work, lines around food distribution sites are always long including free Thanksgiving turkey giveaways at half a dozen sites on Monday.

-One of those sites is Antonio Maceo Park in Miami where hundreds of people lined up early to receive help and all were extremely grateful.
+Miami Heat legend Alonzo Mourning held his 20th Thanksgiving Gobbler Giveaway at Gibson Park in Miami.
+Many lined for hours before the turkeys and other food supplies were given away.

-One 12-pound turkey goes a long way to helping them celebrate the holiday.
+Jorge Salazar and Patricia Lampley said a Thanksgiving week food distribution at a Hialeah fire station was more important this year than ever.

 The long lines here have been seen nationwide.